warmana/cloudant-docs-fork/source/includes/api/_replication.md

 When in operation, the replication process does not stop when it has processed all current updates.
 Instead, the replication process continues to wait for further updates to the source database, and applies them to the target.

-<aside class="warning">Continuous replication forces checks to be made continuously on the source database.
+<aside class="warning" role="complementary" aria-label="continuouschecks">Continuous replication forces checks to be made continuously on the source database.
 This results in an increasing number of database accesses, even if the source database content has not changed.
 Database accesses are counted as part of the work performed by a multi-tenant database configuration.</aside>